Bowing: Hinduism

-In the Hindu traditions, people show deference by bowing or kneeling down and touching feet of an elder or respected person.
+In Hindu traditions, people show deference by bowing or kneeling and touching the feet of an elder or respected person.

-Traditionally, a child is expected to bow down to their parents, teachers and elders during certain formal ceremonies and casual settings.
+Traditionally, a child is expected to bow to their parents, teachers, and elders during formal ceremonies and casual settings.

 Abrahamic religions

 Judaism

-In the Jewish setting, bowing, similar to in Christianity, is a sign of respect, and is done at certain points in Jewish services.
+In the Jewish setting, bowing, as in Christianity, is a sign of respect and is done at certain points in Jewish services.
 By tradition, in the Temple in Jerusalem, kneeling was part of the regular service, but this is not part of a modern Jewish service.

 Some bows within the current liturgy are simple bows from the waist — others (especially during parts of the Amidah) involve bending the knees while saying Baruch (Blessed), bowing from the waist at Atah ([are] you) and then straightening up at Adonai (God).
 During the concluding Aleinu section of the services, congregants usually bow when they say "V'anachnu kor'im u'mishtachavim u'modim," meaning "we bend our knees, prostrate, and acknowledge our thanks."
-Another moment in the service which triggers the bow is during the "Bar'chu".
-Many bow at the mention of "Adonai" (the Jewish addressing of the Lord) at this and various other parts in the service (most likely if they are to remain standing during that prayer).
+Another moment in the service that triggers the bow is during the "Bar'chu".
+Many bow at the mention of "Adonai" (the Jewish form of address for the Lord) at this and other parts of the service (most likely if they are to remain standing during that prayer).

 Kneeling is retained in modern Orthodox Judaism, but only on the High Holy Days — once on each day of Rosh Hashanah (when the Aleinu prayer is recited during the Amidah), and four times on Yom Kippur — again, once for Aleinu, and three times during a central portion of the service when the details of the Avodah, the High Priest's service in the Temple are recited.

-The Talmudic texts as well as writings of Gaonim and Rishonim indicate that total prostration was common among many Jewish communities until some point during the Middle Ages.
+The Talmudic texts, as well as writings of Gaonim and Rishonim, indicate that total prostration was common among many Jewish communities until some point during the Middle Ages.
 Members of the Karaite denomination practice full prostrations during prayers.
-Ashkenazi Jews prostrate during Rosh Hashana and Yom Kippur as did Yemenite Jews during the Tachanun part of regular daily Jewish prayer until somewhat recently.
+Ashkenazi Jews prostrated during Rosh Hashana and Yom Kippur, as did Yemenite Jews during the Tachanun part of regular daily Jewish prayer, until somewhat recently.
 Ethiopian Jews traditionally prostrated during a holiday specific to their community known as Sigd.
 Sigd comes from a root word meaning prostration in Amharic, Aramaic, and Arabic.
 There is a move among Talmide haRambam, a small modern restorationist group with perspectives on Jewish law similar to that of Dor Daim, to revive prostration as a regular part of daily Jewish worship.